 Potassium helps tomatoes put on a lot of fruit, calcium is one way to fight blossom end rot, and magnesium helps tomatoes grow nice and green.
 If you feed your tomato plants a lot of nitrogen, they will look gorgeous but put on very little fruit.

 Structure.
 Tomatoes need a lot of support.
-I find that store bought tomato cages are far sub-par for what my plants always need.
+I find that store-bought tomato cages are far sub-par for what my plants always need.
 I like to make tomato supports from cattle panels that I cut into small panels and tie together with zip ties.
-This helps the center of my tomatoes get a very sturdy support.
+This helps the center of my tomatoes get very sturdy support.

 Companionship.
 Tomatoes LOVE to grow next to garlic, parsley, and carrots.
 Basil planted with tomatoes gives it a wonderful flavor.
 Marigolds or nasturtiums planted with tomatoes repel the hornworm.

 Tomatoes should NOT be grown with corn or potatoes which attract the same pests.
 They should also not be grown with cabbages, broccoli or other cole crops or fennel because they inhibit the growth of the tomatoes.
-To find out more about companion planting, click here.
+Find out more about companion planting.